 Upon award of the capitalization grant, HSEMD will create a prioritized list of projects and identify those that can be funded by the amount expected to be available in the STRLF.
 Projects on this list will be considered approved; the associated loan is not yet approved.
-This list will be created from approvable projects submitted for the Iowa STRLF PPL.
+This list will be created with approvable projects submitted for the lowa STRLF PPL and any other projects that have been identified since the capitalization grant application was submitted.
 HSEMD will ask identified applicants to complete an application within 45 days of notification, after which applicants with fundable projects next in line under the state's prioritization will be invited to apply.

-Expected Timeframe Step/Action Responsibility 45 days after project approval Submit loan application Applying local government 1-5 months after project approval Loan counseling HSEMD / IFA 1-2 months after loan application Submit EHP checklist to FEMA HSEMD 1-4 months after loan application Application review and underwriting; includes review of documentation to support financial and administrative capacity to manage project and repay loan IFA 3-4 months after loan application Preparation of loan package (agreement, terms, promissory note) IFA 4-5 months after loan application Review and approval of loan package Applying local government 4-6 months after loan application Schedule closing IFA / HSEMD 5-9 months after loan application Closing.
-Execute loan agreement and promissory note Applying local government and HSEMD / IFA Upon initiating project work Notify HSEMD of initiation of project activity Loan recipient Quarterly, beginning quarter after loan disbursement Quarterly reporting to HSEMD and FEMA Loan recipient / HSEMD Based on terms of loan Monthly payments based on terms of loan Loan recipient Quarterly Provide loan statement to loan recipient IFA
+Expected Timeframe Step/Action Responsibility 45 days after project approval Submit loan application Applying local government 1-5 months after project approval Loan counseling HSEMD / IFA 1-2 months after loan application Submit EHP checklist to FEMA HSEMD 1-4 months after loan application Application review and underwriting; includes review of documentation to support financial and administrative capacity to manage project and repay loan IFA 3-4 months after loan application Preparation of loan package (agreement, terms, promissory note) IFA 4-5 months after loan application Review and approval of loan package Applying local government 4-6 months after loan application Schedule closing IFA / HSEMD 5-9 months after loan application Execute loan agreement and promissory note Applying local government and HSEMD / IFA Upon initiating project work Notify HSEMD of initiation of project activity Loan recipient Quarterly, beginning quarter after loan disbursement Quarterly reporting to HSEMD and FEMA Loan recipient / HSEMD Based on terms of loan Monthly payments based on terms of loan Loan recipient Quarterly Provide loan statement to loan recipient IFA